 Introduction to Bacterial Structure

-A great site containing great information and file of bacterial structures.
+A great site containing great information and images of bacterial structures.
 If you are wanting an introduction to how bacteria are put together this is a great starting place.
 Link

 Introduction To Clinical Microbiology

-This site contains a large number of excellent file of bacteria, culture media, and biochemical tests.
+This site contains a large number of excellent images of bacteria, culture media, and biochemical tests.
 Link

 Microbes in Norwich